awsdocs/aws-cloud9-user-guide/doc_source/setup-express.md

 # Individual User Setup for AWS Cloud9<a name="setup-express"></a>

 This topic explains how to set up to use AWS Cloud9 as the only individual in your AWS account, and you are not a student\.
-To set up to use AWS Cloud9 for any other usage pattern, see [Getting Started with AWS Cloud9](get-started.md) for the correct instructions\.
+To set up to use AWS Cloud9 for any other usage pattern, see [Setting Up AWS Cloud9](setting-up.md) for the correct instructions\.
 To learn about who qualifies as a student, see [Who can join AWS Educate](https://www.awseducate.com/faqs#fa0Po00000043dVcEAI) on the *AWS Educate Frequently Asked Questions* website\.

 To use AWS Cloud9 as the only individual in your AWS account, create an AWS account if you don't already have one, and then sign in to the AWS Cloud9 console\.